baoboa/pyqt5/doc/html/_sources/signals_slots.txt

         signal.
     :param type:
         the type of the connection to make.
+    :param no_receiver_check:
+        suppress the check that the underlying C++ receiver instance still exists and deliver the signal anyway.

 Signals are disconnected from slots using the :meth:`disconnect` method of a bound signal.